Aprogramer12/AnnouncerFrameBridge/README.md

 - Local preset support

 ## Build
-Run `build.ps1` with your local Limbus Company / BepInEx environment.
+Run `build.ps1` with your BepInEx environment.

 ## Credits
 Made with help from ChatGPT.